hhuseyinpay/Server-Side-Security-Tools/Shell Detect/README.md

-Version control, all alert and suspicious functions check has been disabled for perfonmance reason.
+Version control, all alert and suspicious function checker has been disabled for perfonmance reason.

 Usage:
 ----------
 ~ $ python shelldetect.py > file